SESaMo: Symmetry-Enforcing Stochastic Modulation for Normalizing Flows: Numerical Experiments

-\paragraph{The Hubbard model in two dimensions} The Hubbard model is a cornerstone of condensed matter physics, providing a fundamental description of interacting electrons on a lattice and playing a pivotal role in studying phenomena such as magnetism, metal-insulator transitions, and high-temperature superconductivity~\cite{Arovas_2022}.
+The Hubbard model is a cornerstone of condensed matter physics, providing a fundamental description of interacting electrons on a lattice and playing a pivotal role in studying phenomena such as magnetism, metal-insulator transitions, and high-temperature superconductivity~\cite{Arovas_2022}.
 For our numerical experiments, we adopt the setup as detailed in~\cite{schuh2025simulating, PhysRevB.93.155106}, with the action---featuring a broken $\mathbb{Z}_4$ symmetry---given by

-where the coupling $\widetilde{U}$ describes the interaction strength, $M[\cdot]$ is the \textit{fermion matrix} describing the interacting fermions (particles), $\bfx$ are auxiliary bosonic fields, and the subscript $j$ labels the lattice sites in the lattice volume $V=2\times 1$.
-We refer to Apps.~\ref{app:physicaltheories}, \ref{app:additionalexp}, and~\cite{schuh2025simulating} for more details about the model.
-For learning the Boltzmann distribution, we again compare naïve RealNVP, canonicalization, and SESaMo.
-The resulting effective sample size (ESS) is reported in~\Cref{tab:ess}, while~\Cref{fig:hubbard} illustrates the probability density after training.
+where the coupling $\widetilde{U}$ describes the interaction strength, $M[\cdot]$ is the \textit{fermion matrix} describing the interacting fermions (particles), $\bfx$ are auxiliary bosonic fields, and the subscript $j$ labels the lattice sites in the lattice volume $V=N_x \times N_t$.
+While for the GMM and the complex $\phi^4$ theory we focused on small lattice volumes as a proof-of-principle demonstration, here we include both a small volume of $V = 2\times 1$ to compare with analytical solutions and a large volume of $V = 18\times 100$ to demonstrate the scalability of our approach.
+We refer to Apps.~\ref{app:breakingparam}, \ref{app:physicaltheories}, \ref{app:additionalexp}, and~\cite{schuh2025simulating} for more details about the model.
+For learning the Boltzmann distribution, we again compare FAB, VMoNF, canonicalization, and SESaMo.
+For the smaller volume of $V = 2\times 1$, the ESS and KL divergence are reported in~\Cref{tab:ess}, and the resulting probability density after training is shown in~\Cref{fig:hubbard}.
+For the larger volume of $V = 18\times 100$, the ESS is also listed in~\Cref{tab:ess}, whereas the KL divergence cannot be reported due to the unknown normalization of the target distribution.
+FAB is not feasible at this lattice volume.
 As before, SESaMo achieves the highest ESS and exhibits faster and more stable convergence compared to the other baselines.
-For further results and density plots illustrating that SESaMo mitigates mode collapse~\cite{nicoli_prd}, we refer the reader to App.~\ref{app:additionalexp}.
-While Schuh et al.~\cite{schuh2025simulating} first demonstrated the application of NFs to the Hubbard model using canonicalization, SESaMo with the objective in~\Cref{eq:mcrevdkl} crucially achieves a higher ESS and perfectly learns the broken $\mathbb{Z}_4$ symmetry, thereby establishing a new state-of-the-art.
+For further results and density plots illustrating that SESaMo mitigates mode collapse~\cite{PhysRevD.108.114501}, we refer the reader to App.~\ref{app:additionalexp}.
+While Schuh et al.~\cite{schuh2025simulating} first demonstrated the application of NFs to the Hubbard model using canonicalization and small lattice volumes of $V=2\times 2$, SESaMo with the objective in~\Cref{eq:loss} crucially achieves a higher ESS, perfectly learns the broken $\mathbb{Z}_4$ symmetry, and scales to lattice volumes of up to $V=18\times 100$ (broken $(\mathbb{Z}_2)^{18}$ symmetry), thereby establishing a new state-of-the-art.